 According to the Wheelchair Sport and Physical Activity Survey, 2016, the top sources of sport and physical activity information is internet searches, with 67% of participants using this source, followed by disability organisations as 47% of the sample also used this source.
 However, the participants wanted to see an increase in the information available from disability organisations and social media.
 Additionally, research indicates that there is a lack of information available on inclusive opportunities and accessibility in sports participation (Jaarsma et al., 2014).
 What such research shows, and is reinforced in our interview with Leanne, is that disability representation and awareness is crucial to achieving more inclusive marketing campaigns, particularly in the fitness industry where such importance is placed on the visual.

 We are so grateful to Leanne for chatting with us, and for being our first interview on the blog!
 You can connect with Leanne on Instagram - Her handle is @lift_with_leanne.
 It's so important that we support people like Leanne who are actively trying to bring awareness to such issues and to encourage others in a similar position to start their own journeys, when they may not feel represented otherwise.

 Stay tuned for more blog content, and for the next installement of our 'representation in marketing' series.

 Jaarsma, E.A. et al (2014) Barriers to and facilitators of sports participation for people with physical disabilties: A systematic review.
 Scandinavian Journal of Medicine and Science in Sports, 24(6)

-Disclaimer: The views expressed in this article are those of the author only, and do not represent the views or opinions of CAMSoc as a whole of the University of Cambridge.
+Disclaimer: The views expressed in this article are those of the author only, and does not represent the views or opinions of CAMSoc as a whole or the University of Cambridge.